-Daphne ‘Carol Mackie’ is a variegated variety with pink flowers that fade to white, semi-evergreen leaves and a beautiful fragrance.
+Daphne burkwoodii is a small rounded shrub that has pink flowers which fade to white, semi-evergreen foliage and a beautiful fragrance.

-It also is a little more tolerant of cold winter weather than most Daphne plants so is a great variety for Northern gardeners.
+This variety is a little more tolerant of cold winter weather than most Daphne plants so is a great selection for Northern gardeners.

-Daphne genkwa (or Lilac Daphne) has quite different characteristics than the other Daphne plants I’ve mentioned so far.
+Daphne genkwa (or Lilac Daphne) is another type of Daphne shrub that has quite different characteristics than the ones I’ve mentioned so far.

 It blooms in full sun in the late spring and unfortunately does not have the evergreen leaves or the wonderful fragrance as the others.